 In short, all of us in the Starr family have admired Mr. and Mrs. Kloman for many years.
 We do not know of any occasion when he was abusive to women or children.
 Thus it is possible that once Mr. Kloman had children of his own in the 1970s and once he was promoted to head the intermediate division, he made a concerted effort to correct his behavior of the past.

-We used to all pile in the station wagon and go to Red Lobster.
-And I never saw him rape any of the women or children there, so, okay?
+We used to pile in the station wagon and go to Red Lobster, and I never saw him rape any children.
+Okay?

 Mr. Kloman is currently repenting for his past sins and will continue to do so if given a chance to serve his community and neighbors.
 Community service would be a far better punishment than having him languish in jail.